 Once you allow it to cool, follow food safety protocols, and store your concoction to enjoy later.

 You may store it in the fridge for up to a week.
 I pour about half of the batch into a mason jar, close the lid, and store it in the fridge.

 I freeze the rest of the batch in a freezer container from the dollar store.
 Remember to allow for expansion, or you will end up with coffee all over your freezer.
 I learned this lesson first-hand.
 These days, I fill the container about three-fourths before putting the lid on it.

 My friend stores her batch in ice cube trays for single-serve coffee on demand–she’s an overachiever and far more organized than I am!

 The Bottom Line: Using Your InstaPot to Make Iced Coffee Concentrate at Home is Easy!

-Now you know a way to use your InstaPot in a new, unique way.
+Now you know how to use your InstaPot in a new, unique way.
 So if you are an iced coffee lover, you will save time and money–and find creative flavor combinations.

 Once you master the basic techniques, you will find this so easy to make.
 In fact, you will never want to do without a batch in your fridge, ready and waiting to satisfy your next caffeine craving!

-Do you want to keep on top of all the hottest coffee trends and recipes (like InstaPot concentrate)?
+Do you want to keep up with all the hottest coffee trends and recipes (like InstaPot concentrate)?
 Subscribe to our newsletter for our insider secrets.